-I so clearly remember, our food and nutrition professor telling us that the rice has brown color tones.
-And this brown color is due to the caramelization of sugar and onions.
-This is a distinct feature of this rice dish.
+I can also clearly recall our food and nutrition professor telling us that this specific rice preparation has a brown hue to it.
+This brown color is due to the caramelization of sugar and onions, and is a distinct feature of this dish.

 1. Measure all the ingredients required and keep ready for the rice.